- Reference Number: HEY-932/2020

 - Add to 1 pint (approx. 600 mls) of boiled water, allow the mixture to cool.

 Pour some of the solution into a clean container and draw up the solution with a syringe (which will be provided by the ward prior to discharge).
-Avoid contaminating the main solution with the syringe by only inserting the tip of the syringe into the solution.
 Gently dispense the solution into the nostril using the syringe whilst sniffing the solution through the nose into the throat and spit out.
-If you lean over the sink or a bowl this will collect the solution that comes out of the nose.
+If you lean over the sink or a bowl, this will collect the solution that comes out of the nose.

 Do not worry if you swallow some of the solution as it will not cause you any harm.
 It is best to continue until no more debris is washed out of the nose.
 You should then repeat this process with the other nostril.
 Some people find the solution stings a little at first but this eventually settles after a few days.